Preserves: Binary Syntax

 Each byte in a varint, except the last byte, has the most significant bit (msb) set – this indicates that there are further bytes to come.
 The lower 7 bits of each byte are used to store the two’s complement representation of the number in groups of 7 bits, least significant group first.

-other than the unique shortest encoding for that m
+other than the unique shortest encoding for that m.
+That is, a

 Records, Sequences, Sets and Dictionaries.